uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 If that's too much typing (I admire your high standards), you can use helper methods like `select` and `latest` to quickly access the file you want.

 #### The _select_ shortcut
-For example, you can access the `features_bugfix.csv` file like this:
+For example, you _could_ access the `features_bugfix.csv` file like this:

 ```python
 features_df = dd['feature_sets']['features_bugfix.csv'].load()
 ```

-...or you can use the `select` shortcut, which matches filenames with a search substrings:
+...but even better, you can use the `select` shortcut, which matches filenames with a search substring:

 ```python
 features_df = dd['feature_sets'].select('bugfix').load()